calc1f4r/Defi-Invarients/ERC721/invariants.md

 Any transfer or burn operation on token $t$ must reset its individual approval: `getApproved(t) = address(0)`.

 ### 4.3 Operator Enumeration Bounds
 If `isApprovedForAll(owner, operator) = true`, then the operator must appear in the owner's internal operator list (implementation-dependent).
+(Note: This invariant applies to implementations that specifically provide an enumerable list of operators for an owner, as the ERC-721 standard itself does not mandate this.)

 ---